cjwbrandon/gic-mle-project/README.md

   - Run `docker build --file Dockerfile.test -t nlp_app_test .`
   - Run `docker run nlp_app_test`

+# OpenAPI Documentation
+For this project, I've used FastAPI built-in OpenAPI specification support.
+You can visit the OpenAPI specification at the path `/docs`.

 # Folder Structure
 - `/app` - Store application-related code.
   - `/routers` - Store all routers in the API.
+    - `/tests/` - All routers test cases done using PyTest.
   - `/scripts` - Store all shell script mainly used to set up app requirements
   - `/utils` - Store all utilities
   - `main.py` - FastAPI Application